jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-11-17-emax-tinyhawk-freestyle-complete-review-and-setup/index.md

 ![Emax Tinyhawk Freestyle charger board with battery slot off](emax-tinyhawk-freestyle-toothpick-review-and-setup-20.jpg)

-Or use one of these boards, which are a bit better (but not miles better really).
+Or use [one of these boards][8], which are a bit better (but not miles better really).
 And at least allow charging on the go via an XT60 source plug.

 ![board for charging up to 6 ph2.0 batteries](emax-tinyhawk-freestyle-toothpick-review-and-setup-21.jpg)